 The recent upticks in inflation made Series I Savings Bonds (“I Bonds”) the best bonds you can buy, if only you can buy more of them.
 Because they’re indexed to inflation, if inflation goes to 20%, I Bonds will earn 20%.
-Other than getting I Bonds using your tax refund, the only way to buy them is through the federal government.
+Other than getting I Bonds using your tax refund, the only way to buy them is through a website from the federal government.
 See How to Buy I Bonds: Soup to Nuts.

 My wife and I have been buying I Bonds through TreasuryDirect for many years now.
 When we buy, we always give both our names and our social security numbers: a primary owner WITH a second owner.
 I’m the primary owner and my wife is the second owner of the bonds I buy in my account.
 She’s the primary owner and I’m the second owner of the bonds she buys in her account.